inaki321/k8sOnDemand/app/README.md

 - EXTERNAL uses 80(http) and 443(https)
 - INTERNAL uses 31230 and 5000

+## deploy LOCALLY /k8s only
 ###  `bash locallydeploy.sh` --> One example to expose, nodeport (can use clusterip the same way, just change type)
 - **Nodeport** service (create)
     - Locally access to cluster app *selector: main-server*
 - NO need of ingress file, since it can be used locally by the service port
 - Adds *main-server.local* to */etc/hosts* to have a domain to access in local cluster too

+## deploy in CLOUD  /cloud
 ### `bash clouddeploy.sh` -->  Two examples to expose, ingress and loadbalancer
 - If running k8s in VM, you can skip loadbalancer, better use ingress

 - **Loadbalancer**, this is going to create a generic url to be accessed outside the cloud (locally needs to use microk8s metallb)
 - Ingress, selects a service to use for deploying by domain
+    - this is a way to do it by tls or ssl, ssl uses cloud certificate(like password key vault) and tls uses dns added url to show 2 options
-    - Need to create a certificate for https/tls, both work, CHOOSE ONE ONLY
+    - Need to create a certificate for https, both work TLS OR SSL, CHOOSE ONE ONLY
-        - k8s inside a  VM **("$)** <--> (search in ingress.yaml): uses tls
-            - Enable 443 on network settings in case running a VM
+    - Enable ports 80 and 443 on network settings in case running a VM

+        - USE OF TLS **("$)** <--> (search in ingress.yaml): uses tls
             - `sudo certbot certonly --manual --preferred-challenges dns -d domain-url.co`  -> creates .key and .cert
             - Add information of certbot with dns zone, need to add domain to cloud service and sync information between
             - `kubectl create secret tls main-server-secret-tls --cert=path/to/tls.crt --key=path/to/tls.key` --> create tls to expose https

-        - Kubernetes Cloud Engine cloud service **("#)** <--> (search in ingress.yaml): uses https, this case is for GCP
+        - USE OF SSL **("#)** <--> (search in ingress.yaml): uses https, this case is for GCP
             - Create certificate on cloud
             - Use that certificate created on the cloud in the same cloud
             - Create certificate **managed-cert.yaml**